SymfonyCasts/solid/sfcasts/profile-all.md

 loads all of this repository information over here.
 This is just a simple little, a API call that goes and finds the, uh, most popular repositories over from the Symfony casts a get hub page.
 It's a really good example for net.
-Rick never requests this other one here and this slash_sightings that's actually powering the forever scroll on this page as I scroll down more low.
+Rick never requests this other one here and this `/_sightings` that's actually powering the forever scroll on this page as I scroll down more low.
 So that's just a really great way to actually get an idea like what's going on behind your scenes.